esp8266/Arduino/doc/reference.rst

     - ``virtual ssize_t streamSize()``

-      -1 when stream size is unknown, depending on implementation (string size, file size..)
+      It returns -1 when stream size is unknown, depending on implementation (string size, file size..).